SAP/spartacus-docs/pages/install/Building-the-Spartacus-Storefront-from-Libraries.md

 brew install angular-cli
 ```

+To update existing installations, use `brew upgrade` instead of `brew install`.

 Note:

 - If you have a later version of node.js installed in addition v10, you can set v10 to be used with the following command:
 `brew link --force --overwrite node@10`
 - Installing Homebrew and the prerequisites is beyond the scope of this document.
 You can also install the prerequisites using their individual installers.